Rooted in centuries

 A calm environment close to the hospital

-For over 40 years the Augustinian Sisters have welcomed caregivers who work with sick patients at the Hôtel-Dieu de Québec Hospital.
-Today Le Monastère des Augustines honours this tradition by offering caregivers a room and the support they need in order to offer the best of themselves at their patients’ bedsides.
+For over 40 years the Augustinian Sisters have welcomed patients at the Hôtel-Dieu de Québec Hospital.
+Today Le Monastère des Augustines honours this tradition by offering a room and the support they need in order to offer the best of themselves at their patients’ bedsides.

-The program reserves up to 7 Authentic rooms for caregivers from outside the region who work with Hôtel-Dieu Hospital patients.
+The program reserves up to 7 Authentic rooms.

 Details of the program